Abbotsbury, New South Wales

 Abbotsbury is a suburb of Sydney, New South Wales, Australia 39 kilometres west of the Sydney central business district in the local government area of the City of Fairfield.
 Abbotsbury is part of the Greater Western Sydney region.

 Most of the suburb's estates were built in the late 1980s and early 1990s, although a few acres of undeveloped land in the north-west area was subdivided and developed in the early 2010s.

 The western border of the suburb is delineated by a line of pine trees, which gives privacy to the homes backing onto the farmlands.

 History

-Abbotsbury was named from Major Edward Abbott, a Canadian born soldier who arrived in New South Wales in 1790.
+Abbotsbury was named from Major Edward Abbott, a Canadian-born soldier who arrived in New South Wales in 1790.
 Abbott was granted land in what is now Abbotsbury in 1806 although sold it to William Browne in 1810.
-The estate remained intact until the late 19th century when it was subdivided into small farms and it remained a rural area until the late 20th century when residential subdivision began.
-The name for the suburb was approved in 1991.
+The estate remained intact until the late 19th century when it was subdivided into small farms and it remained a rural area until the early 80s when AVJennings Plan A residential subdivision on the Estate Work Later began.
+In 1816, Abbotsbury had several Anglo-Indians settlers, including their Indian servants who worked in the area up until the 1850s.
+Browne developed the areas as a sheep and horse breeding property, which expanded his stock interests, before selling the land in 1831.
+The name for the suburb was approved in 1984.